 It is important to be clear about what I am and am not claiming here.
 My results say nothing about whether the degree of suffering has been larger or smaller in poor countries; in particular, they are consistent with the pandemic increasing poverty around the world, in particular with estimates that between 88 and 115 million people will be pushed into poverty, World Bank (2020).
 Even if all countries had the same decline in per capita income, the poorer countries would have had larger increases in poverty because they have many more people near the global poverty line.
 As it is, we know from Decerf et al (2020) that, compared with richer countries, the suffering from the pandemic has hit poor countries more in terms of poverty, and less in terms of mortality.
+All of my results come from national accounts data, and there is a long history of national accounts data on consumption and income differing from consumption and income as recorded in the household survey data that are used for the assessment of poverty and within-country inequality.
+Beyond that, GDP per capita is often a poor indicator of material living standards if only because GDP contains much-such as profits accruing to foreigners-that are no part of domestic consumption, even as measured in the national accounts.

 My findings may be temporary.
 The pandemic is not done, there are more deaths to come, and they may fall more heavily on poorer countries.
 Indeed, given that the pandemic started along trade-routes, and affected urban before rural areas, it is plausible that current patterns will continue to change.
-It is also possible that deaths are severely understated in poor countries, some of whom do not have regular vital statistics systems that comprehensively report deaths in normal times.
-My conclusions use data up to the end of 2020, before vaccines had any chance to affect outcomes, and they say nothing about the how vaccines will be distributed between countries.
+It is also possible that deaths are severely understated in poor countries, some of whom do not have regular vital statistics systems that comprehensively report deaths even in normal times.
+My calculations use data up to the end of 2020, before vaccines had any chance to affect outcomes, and they say nothing about the how vaccines will be distributed between countries.
+It is entirely plausible that rich countries will recover more rapidly in 2021 and beyond, which will widen global inequalities.

 My results concern two distinct measures of international income inequality, the dispersion of per capita income between countries, with each country as a unit of observation, and the dispersion of per capita income between countries, but where each country is weighted by population.
 Milanovic (2011, Chapters 1 and 2) has usefully labeled these inequality measures as Concept 1 and Concept 2 respectively.
-Concept 1 treats each country as an individual and calculates inequality between those individuals.
+Concept 1 treats each country as an individual and calculates inequality between those "individuals."
 Concept 2 pretends that each person in the world has their country's per capita income, and then calculates inequality among all these persons.
 Both Concept 1 and Concept 2 are between country measures and both ignore within country inequality.
 The distribution of income between all persons in the world, which Milanovic calls Concept 3 inequality, starts from Concept 2, but then adds in the distribution of income within countries which is also changing because of the pandemic and the policy responses to it.
+Because between country inequalities in per capita income are larger than within country income inequalities, changes in Concept 2 inequality are often a good guide to changes in Concept 3 inequality.